eManPrague/frui.ts/packages/dirtycheck/README.md

 # `@frui.ts/dirtycheck`

-Dirty checking is based on the idea that dirty flag of a particular property of an entity can be handled as a computed value comparing the current value of the property with the value at the time of dirty check initialization.
-Dirty watcher is thus just a factory that is able to generate such computed properties.
+Dirty checking is based on the idea that the dirty flag of a particular property of an entity can be handled as a computed value comparing the current value of the property with the value at the time of dirty check initialization.
+Dirty watcher is thus just a factory that can generate such computed properties.

 This feature is usually used to indicate which UI fields have been changed during the current session and have not been saved yet.

-A dirty checker not only maintains information about whether an entity is dirty, but also if the dirty flag should be displayed to the user (the `isDirtyFlagVisible` property).
+A dirty checker not only maintains information about whether an entity is dirty but also if the dirty flag should be displayed to the user (the `isDirtyFlagVisible` property).
 For example, you don't want to display dirty flags when creating a new entity.
 You can set the `isDirtyFlagVisible` property when instantiating / attaching a watcher or anytime later.
 The visibility is also turned on when `checkDirtyChanges()` is called for the first time.

 ## AutomaticDirtyWatcher

-Dirty watcher that automatically observes target entity and handles respective dirty flags.
+Dirty watcher that automatically observes the target entity and handles respective dirty flags.

 ### Usage